mlamp99/QCS6490-Vision-AI-Demo/iotconnect-quickstart.md

 This Quickstart guide walks you through:

 1. Importing the **TRIA Vision AI Kit 6490** Device Template (provided in this repository).
-2. Creating a Device in /IOTCONNECT using that template, and entering your device certificate.
+2. Running the Quickstart script (`quickstart.py`) on the Vision AI Kit to generate device certificates and register/connect the device.
-3. Downloading the Device Configuration JSON from /IOTCONNECT.
+3. Creating a Device in /IOTCONNECT using that template, and pasting the generated certificate + private key PEM text into the portal.
-4. Running the Quickstart script (`quickstart.py`) on the Vision AI Kit to register/connect the device.
+4. Downloading the Device Configuration JSON from /IOTCONNECT.
-5. Placing the resulting certificate and config files into `iotc_config/` so that `visionai-iotc.py` can use them.
+5. Placing the certificate, private key, and JSON into `iotc_config/` so that `visionai-iotc.py` can use them.
 6. Launching the Vision AI demo, which sends telemetry and accepts commands via /IOTCONNECT.

 ---